v-cakoll/docs.pl-pl/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-find-subdirectories-with-a-specific-pattern.md

 ---
-title: 'Instrukcje: Znajdź podkatalogi z określonym wzorcem w Visual Basic' ms.date: 07/20/2015
+title: 'Porady: znajdowanie podkatalogów z określonym wzorcem' ms.date: 07/20/2015
 helpviewer_keywords:
 - pattern matching
 - folders, finding
 ms.assetid: c9265fd1-7483-4150-8b7f-ff642caa939d
-ms.openlocfilehash: 96ae5c5c44263a47343058012d8b8aa064d9cd92
+ms.openlocfilehash: c8e13598080139cafabffb2e17d0a3b99c37dc5d
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71039440"
+ms.locfileid: "74348774"
 ---
-# <a name="how-to-find-subdirectories-with-a-specific-pattern-in-visual-basic"></a>Instrukcje: Znajdź podkatalogi z określonym wzorcem w Visual Basic
+# <a name="how-to-find-subdirectories-with-a-specific-pattern-in-visual-basic"></a>Porady: znajdowanie podkatalogów z określonym wzorcem w Visual Basic

-<xref:Microsoft.VisualBasic.FileIO.FileSystem.GetDirectories%2A> Metoda zwraca kolekcję ciągów, reprezentującą nazwy ścieżek podkatalogów w katalogu.
-Możesz użyć parametru, `wildCards` aby określić konkretny wzorzec.
-Jeśli chcesz uwzględnić zawartość podkatalogów w wyszukiwaniu, ustaw `searchType` parametr na. `SearchOption.SearchAllSubDirectories`
+The <xref:Microsoft.VisualBasic.FileIO.FileSystem.GetDirectories%2A> method returns a read-only collection of strings representing the path names for the subdirectories in a directory.
+You can use the `wildCards` parameter to specify a specific pattern.
+If you would like to include the contents of subdirectories in the search, set the `searchType` parameter to `SearchOption.SearchAllSubDirectories`.

-Po znalezieniu katalogów pasujących do określonego wzorca zwracana jest pusta kolekcja.
+An empty collection is returned if no directories matching the specified pattern are found.

-## <a name="to-find-subdirectories-with-a-specific-pattern"></a>Aby znaleźć podkatalogi z określonym wzorcem
+## <a name="to-find-subdirectories-with-a-specific-pattern"></a>To find subdirectories with a specific pattern

-`GetDirectories` Użyj metody, podając nazwę i ścieżkę do katalogu, który chcesz przeszukać.
-Poniższy przykład zwraca wszystkie katalogi w strukturze katalogów, które zawierają wyraz "Logs" w nazwie i dodaje je do `ListBox1`.
+Use the `GetDirectories` method, supplying the name and path of the directory you want to search.
+The following example returns all the directories in the directory structure that contain the word "Logs" in their name, and adds them to `ListBox1`.

 [!code-vb[VbVbcnFileAccess#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnFileAccess/VB/Class1.vb#1)]